So, What Exactly Is Floating Offshore Wind?

 Equinor was the first company to build commercial-scale floating wind farm, and to date, its Hywind design is the only one that has a significant operational track record.

-The Norwegian energy giant claims it was able to cut the cost of Hywind by up to 70 percent between its first demo project, off the coast of Scotland, and its 30-megawatt commercial wind farm.
-It's expecting to cut foundation costs by up to a further 50 percent for Tampen, an 88 MW project scheduled to enter operation off the Norwegian coast in 2022.
+The Norwegian energy giant claims it was able to cut costs by up to 70 percent between its first demo project, off the coast of Scotland, and its 30-megawatt commercial wind farm.
+It's expecting to cut foundation costs by up to an additional 50 percent for Tampen, an 88 MW project scheduled to enter operation off the Norwegian coast in 2022.

 In February, Sebastian Bringsværd, Equinor’s head of floating wind development, cited a cost target of €40 to €60 ($44 to $66) per megawatt-hour by 2030.
-These rapid cost reductions might be expected to give Equinor the upper hand in forthcoming floating offshore wind tenders.
+These rapid cost reductions could give Equinor the upper hand in forthcoming floating offshore wind tenders.

-But a May 2019 analysis of upcoming project figures collated by IHS Markit found that 90 percent of floating offshore wind capacity is likely to be installed on semi-sub platforms, with Principle Power leading the market.
+But a May 2019 analysis of upcoming project figures collated by IHS Markit found that 90 percent of floating offshore wind capacity is likely to be installed on semi-submersible platforms, with Principle Power leading the market.

 How are floating offshore wind turbines installed?

-Equinor’s spar buoy foundation is essentially a hollow steel cylinder that can be towed out to the site before being partially filled with water and ballast to stay upright.
+Equinor’s spar buoy foundation is essentially a hollow steel cylinder that can be towed out to the site before being partially filled with water and ballast to force it to remain upright.
 The latest iteration of the foundation needs at least 345 feet of water when upright, meaning turbine installation would most likely happen out at sea, as with traditional foundations.

-With other foundation designs, the minimum depth requirement is much less — so turbine installation could happen onshore with the fully assembled turbines and foundations then towed to site, significantly cutting costs.
+With other foundation designs, the minimum depth requirement is much lower — so turbine installation could happen onshore with the fully assembled turbines and foundations then towed to site, significantly cutting costs.

 Why would anyone want to float a wind turbine?

-Putting turbines onto floaters gives a developer access deeper waters, meaning more potential project sites and lots more potential capacity.
+Putting turbines onto floaters gives a developer access deeper waters, which means more potential project sites and lots more potential capacity.

 Some 60 percent of available offshore wind resource in the U.S. is beyond the reach of fixed-bottom foundation turbines, including practically the whole of the West Coast, according to a 2017 statement from industry body WindEurope,

 In Europe, floating offshore wind could deliver an extra 4 terawatts over and above the continent’s already leading level of bottom-fixed capacity.
-And in Japan, floating foundations will be critical for the development of an offshore wind sector that could offer 500 GW of capacity.
+And in Japan, floating foundations will be critical for the development of an offshore wind sector that could offer 500 gigawatts of capacity.

 Beyond the ability to capture vast untapped energy resources, floating offshore wind also carries significant industrial promise.
 For the U.S., it could be a way to get into a renewables sector that the country has so far barely been able to qualify for.
 And Europe’s oil and gas companies, which seem increasingly committed to joining the energy transition, see floating wind as an area where their existing offshore experience can pay handsome dividends.